beekeeper-studio/beekeeper-studio/docs/installation/README.md

 To install Beekeeper Studio on Raspberry Pi do one of the following:

 - Install [using apt](#apt-deb)
 - Download the AppImage [from GitHub](https://github.com/beekeeper-studio/beekeeper-studio/releases/latest).
-You want the `armhf` version or the `arm64` version if you are running a 64bit OS on your pi.
-(If you don't know which you are running, use `armhf`)
+You want the `armv7l` version or the `arm64` version if you are running a 64bit OS on your pi.
+(If you don't know which you are running, use `armv7l`)
 - Use Snap, and simply `snap install beekeeper-studio`